nuodb/nuodb-helm-charts/docs/HowToHashiCorpVault.md

 ## Adding NuoDB Keys to HashiCorp Vault

-In the previous step [Generating NuoDB Keys](##generating-nuodb-keys) we generated a set of keys required to run NuoDB.
+In the previous step [Generating NuoDB Keys](##generating-nuodb-keys) we generated a set of keys required to run NuoDB with TLS enabled.
 We saved those keys in `/tmp/keys`.
 In this step, we will save these keys in HashiCorp Vault.
+All keys will be base64 encoded.

 ```
 kubectl exec -it -n vault vault-0 -- \